-Cohen expected to tell senators about Trump Russia contacts
+Cohen expected to claim lying, racism and cheating by Pres.
+Trump

-WASHINGTON (AP) — President Donald Trump's former personal lawyer Michael Cohen will start a three-day gauntlet of congressional appearances by giving a closed-door interview to the Senate intelligence committee, where he is expected to detail what he claims to know about Trump's contacts with Russians and other sensitive matters related to the president.
+Cohen is expected to provide what he will claim is evidence, in the form of documents, of Trump's conduct, said the person, who requested anonymity to discuss the confidential testimony.

+Trump's former personal "fixer" arrived on Capitol Hill Tuesday to begin three days of congressional appearances, starting with a closed-door interview with the Senate intelligence committee.
+The public won't have a chance to hear from him until Wednesday, when he testifies before the House Oversight and Reform Committee.
+He will go behind closed doors again when he talks to the House intelligence committee on Thursday.

-Senators are alternately suspicious of Cohen, who is set to serve time in prison for lying to the committee in 2017, and eager to hear what Trump's former loyal fixer has to say after he turned on his longtime boss.
-Senators on the panel are expected to attend Tuesday's meeting with Cohen, a departure from the committee's usual practice, where witness interviews are conducted by staff only.
+Lawmakers are alternately suspicious of Cohen, who is set to serve time in prison for lying to the House and Senate intelligence committees in 2017, and eager to hear what Cohen has to say after he turned on his longtime boss.
+Senators on the intelligence panel are expected to attend Tuesday's meeting, a departure from the committee's usual practice, where witness interviews are conducted by staff only.

 Senate Intelligence Committee Chairman Richard Burr told The Associated Press that senators will have staff ask questions but will be in the room to observe.
 He said no topics will be off limits and Cohen "should expect to get any question from anywhere about anything."

-Burr said committee members know a lot more than they did when they first interviewed Cohen, who later pleaded guilty to lying to the House and Senate intelligence committees about abandoning a Trump business proposal in Moscow in January 2016.
+Burr said committee members know a lot more than they did when they first interviewed Cohen, who later pleaded guilty to lying to the House and Senate intelligence committees about abandoning a proposal for a Trump Tower in Moscow in January 2016.
 Cohen has since acknowledged he continued pursuing the project for months after that.

 Burr suggested that the committee will take steps to ensure Cohen is telling the truth.